markgw/pimlico/docs/guides/setup.rst

 .. code-block:: bash

-    ./pimlico/bin/pimlico pipeline.conf schedule
+    ./pimlico/bin/pimlico pipeline.conf status

 The output also tells you the current status of each module.
-At the moment, all the modules are `UNSTARTED`.
+At the moment, all the modules are `UNEXECUTED`.

 You'll notice that the `tar-grouper` module doesn't feature in the list.
 This is because it's a filter &ndash; it's run on the fly while reading output from the previous module (i.e. the input), so doesn't have anything to